Intro to Rock Climbing and Via Ferrata in Spain

 Pension Rincon de Pepe

-Your base for the trip is in a charming, authentic local pensión nestled beneath the peaks of the Sierra de Aitana in a beautiful location.
-It's been a family-run place for generations, with a very welcoming vibe and homecooked meals out on the beautiful terrace.
-You'll stay in simple, same-sex twin-share rooms with ensuite bathrooms.
-The pensión is for the exclusive use of Much Better Adventures customers during the dates that this trip runs.
-There will be a self-training area set up at the pensión where you can practise rope work at any time, with installed belay points anchors and cables to practise away at your own pace during any downtime moments in the trip.
+Your base for the trip is in a charming, authentic local pension nestled beneath the peaks of the Sierra de Aitana in a beautiful location.
+It's been a family-run place for generations, with a very welcoming vibe and home-cooked meals served out on the terrace.
+You'll stay in simple, twin-share rooms with ensuite bathrooms on a same-sex basis.
+The pension is for the exclusive use of Much Better Adventures customers during the dates that this trip runs.
+There will be a self-training area set up at the pension where you can practice rope work at any time and at your own pace, with installed belay points, anchors and cables.

 Upgrades